seahrh/pocojo/README.md

     * Whitespace character count
     * Punctuation character count

-Coefficients are listed in [coefs.txt](result/coefs.txt).
+All features are listed in [coefs.txt](result/coefs.txt), in descending order of the coefficient value.
 Highlights:
 * tf-idf weights alone account for a R2 score of 0.24
 * Expectedly, some author features have high coefficients
 * Topic features do not have as large coefficients as hoped, need for more tuning